-Steps to Become a DEA Special Agent
+Steps to become a DEA special agent

 Law enforcement professionals must satisfy several key prerequisites to qualify for DEA special agent positions.
 Here is an overview of the key components of a path that can lead to this career.

 Pursuing higher education can help aspiring DEA agents become more competitive in the application process.
 The DEA typically requires special agent candidates to have a bachelor’s degree with a GPA of 2.95 or higher, a master’s degree, or a law degree.
 However, it will also consider applicants with either extensive law enforcement experience or a bachelor’s degree (with any GPA) coupled with at least three years of related work experience.

-Experience in law enforcement or the legal system is another important consideration for those interested in becoming DEA special agents.
+Experience in law enforcement or the legal system is another important consideration for those who want to become DEA special agents.
 The agency prefers to hire agents who have participated in criminal investigations, law enforcement briefings, evidence collection, research and data analysis, and criminal court proceedings.
-It also values candidates who have special skills in a variety of areas, such as piloting, military, telecommunications, engineering, accounting, and foreign language proficiency.
+It also values candidates with special skills in a variety of areas, such as piloting, military, telecommunications, engineering, accounting, and foreign language proficiency.

 The DEA application process can take up to a year or more and includes a written assessment, oral interview, drug screening, physical evaluation, medical examination, psychological screening, polygraph exam, and background check.
 Individuals generally must be in excellent physical condition due to the strenuous nature of the job.
-Candidate must also be between the ages of 21 and 36 at the time of appointment.
+Candidates must also be between the ages of 21 and 36 at the time of appointment.

-DEA special agents are highly respected in their field, and achieving significant results in this role could position professionals to pursue many lucrative opportunities in law enforcement agencies throughout the U.S.
+DEA special agents are respected in their field, and achieving significant results in this role could position professionals to pursue many lucrative opportunities in law enforcement agencies throughout the U.S.

-DEA special agents are highly trained specialists in drug law enforcement, and applicants’ qualifications must indicate that they are well prepared for the challenges of the job.
-Professionals who aim to apply for a position at the DEA can leverage Maryville University’s online bachelor’s in criminal justice degree to work toward opportunities to become special agents.
-This program helps students master core concepts including criminal investigation, corrections, and policing.
+As specialists in drug law enforcement, aspiring DEA special agents must possess the qualifications that indicate they are prepared for the challenges of the job.
+Professionals who aim to apply for a position at the DEA can pursue Maryville University’s online bachelor’s in criminal justice degree to work toward opportunities in this career field.
+Maryville’s program helps students master core concepts needed to excel in this role, including criminal investigation, corrections, and policing.